Chart Color Schemes

 The level of cultural diversity witnessed in Ainslie was found to be above average when compared nationally for a number of language and cultural background related metrics

-Ainslie, as per the census conducted on 28 June 2016, exhibited above-average cultural diversity with 22.7% of its population born overseas and 13.1% speaking a language other than English at home.
-Christianity was the predominant religion in Ainslie, accounting for 33.8% of its population.
-Notably, Judaism was overrepresented in Ainslie compared to the Australian Capital Territory, with 0.8% of the population identifying as Jewish versus the regional average of 0.5%.
+Ainslie was found to have above average cultural diversity, with 22.7% of its population born overseas and 13.1% speaking a language other than English at home.
+The predominant religion in Ainslie is Christianity, comprising 33.8% of the population.
+Notably, Judaism is overrepresented in Ainslie compared to the Australian Capital Territory, with 0.8% of the population identifying as Jewish, compared to the regional average of 0.5%.

 Frequently Asked Questions - Diversity